-- Article 9 These rules shall be revised through resolution by the Board of Directors. - 3) Status of Establishment and Operation of Systems for Ensuring Proper Business Operations a) Items regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company
+Article 9 These rules shall be revised through resolution by the Board of Directors.

+Status of Establishment and Operation of Systems for Ensuring Proper Business Operations a) Matters regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company

-Status of Establishment and Operation of both rules are given below.
+The status of establishment and operation of both sets of rules are given below.

-1. Status of Operation of the Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee (hereinafter the "Rules")
+1. Status of Operation of the Rules Concerning Matters Necessary for the Performance of Duties by the Audit Committee (hereinafter the "Rules")